cevi/automatic_walk-time_tables/python_program/Readme.md

 # Automatic Walk-Time Tables

 This is the main component of the application.
-A script implemented in python which creates a walk-time table form a GPX file.
+A script implemented in python which creates a walk-time table from a GPX file.
 The script can be run in two configurations: as a web-API inside a docker container, or as a standalone python3 script.